 Psa Psa symptoms may differ with time of year and variety.
 Before beginning monitoring, familiarise yourself with typical Psa symptoms.
-Spring Once there is a canopy, leaf spotting and sepal browning of flower buds are the most common symptoms.
+Carrier Spring Once there is a canopy, leaf spotting is the most common symptom.
 Shoot dieback may be evident.
 The appearance of leaf spot and dieback is often associated with weather events.
 Leaf spot is not as commonly seen in Gold.
 Often, first signs of infection in this variety is shoot or cane dieback. • Summer Generally, a quieter time for the appearance of symptoms.
 However, shoot dieback in Gold varieties appears to increase from late summer to early autumn. • Autumn Cane dieback is the most common symptom seen.
-Leaf spotting on late growth or on new suckers arising from plant trunks may also be indicators of Psa infection Young vines rubbing on wires may result in wounds that can provide an entry point for Psa.
-Winter The most common symptom in Gold varieties is red exudate in canes or leaders.
+Young vines rubbing on wires may result in wounds that can provide an entry point for Psa. • Winter The most common symptom in Gold varieties is red exudate in canes or leaders.
 Similar exudate symptoms can be seen on Hayward vines (usually first seen in older male varieties).
 Cut trunks ready for grafting should be inspected, as they may show exudate if infected.
-Other diseases Be on the lookout year-round for pests that you haven't seen before or are on the Kiwifruit's Most Unwanted list, and anything unusual that can't be explained. • Spring Failed budbreak, buds rotting or dropping off, flower infection, cupped leaves. • Summer Wilting or yellowing leaves, dying plants. • Autumn Mushroom like growths, fruit damage that can't be explained. • Winter Cankers, exudate which isn't Psa, peeling bark.
+Other diseases Be on the lookout year-round for pests that you haven't seen before or are on the Kiwifruit's Most Unwanted list, and anything unusual that can't be explained.
+Spring Failed budbreak, buds rotting or dropping off, flower infection, cupped leaves. • Summer Wilting or yellowing leaves, dying plants. • Autumn Mushroom like growths, fruit damage that can't be explained. • Winter Cankers, exudate which isn't Psa, peeling bark.